bajor/intro-to-programming-processing-js/README.md

 - Show my solution and analyze it

 **Homework**

+- First correct Ex 1 from previous lesson in the PR.

-- Create new branch from main, do following exercises in `lesson_4.js` and create PR.
+- Then `git checkout main`, `git checkout -b homework_5` so - create new branch from main, do following exercises in `lesson_5` directories.

-Ex 3
-- [ ] Draw a circle that grows larger each time you click the mouse.
-  - [ ] The circle should reset to its original size if it gets too big (e.g., diameter > 200).

 Ex 4
 - [ ] Create a "traffic light" with three vertically stacked circles (red, yellow, green).